KakkoiDev/xai-chat/README.md

 If you would like to user a different API key, you can do so by clicking the Options > UPDATE API KEY button.

+⚠️ The API key and the chat history are stored in your browser's local storage.

 ## Features

 - Markdown support: Messages are rendered as markdown.